 MAKING BEST USE OF OUR RUNWAY

-Our initial consultation on proposed long-term expansion of London Luton Airport closed at 5pm on Friday 31 August.
-We would like to thank everyone who attended one of our community consultation events and provided their feedback.
-Responses are now being carefully considered for the future of our airport.
+We would like to thank everyone who attended one of our community consultation events and provided their feedback in 2018.
+Every response has been carefully considered for the future of our airport.

 London Luton Airport Ltd (LLAL) is Luton Council’s airport company which owns London Luton Airport (LTN).